dannolaius/coda-tutorial/gatsby-tutorial/step7/text.md

 });
 ```

-There is still a warning but that won't stop us from deploying
+There is still a warning, but that won't stop us from deploying

 We'll also do